-We had previously polled our Modern Survival Blog readers to input their own thoughts on items for barter after SHTF collapse.
-Nearly 9,000 votes later from nearly 500 readers, I captured the barter list and I’m re-posting them here for your information.
+We had previously polled our Modern Survival Blog readers to input their own thoughts on what would be best bartering items for SHTF collapse.
+Nearly 9,000 votes later from nearly 500 readers, I captured the barter items list and I’m re-posting them here for your information.

 The ‘perceived’ value of any one thing at the Trading Post is of course entirely subjective or relevant to what someone else might actually need at the moment.

 Additionally, the specifics of ‘SHTF’ or the extent of ‘collapse’, how far into the collapse, etc., will bear weight upon the needs.
 That said, we had to start somewhere, and there were no specific conditions given (‘what if’ scenario).